-Policy / Plan / Programme Main environmental / socio-economic objectives How the PPP affects, or is affected by the Fareham LPR Identifying inappropriate development Development Management Policies for the historic environment Site Allocations Planning across boundaries Cumulative impact Section 106 agreements Infrastructure Delivery Plans Supplementary Planning Documents (SPDs) Strategic Environmental Assessments (SEA)/ Sustainability Appraisals (SA) Neighborhood Plans system.
-Tall Buildings - Historic England Advice Note 4 (2015) Acting to support all those in dealing with proposals for tall buildings and supplying guidance to the relevant policies within National Planning Policy Framework and Planning Practice Guidance.
-It outlines good practice in relation to the planning process for tall buildings.
-This advice note updates that by English Heritage and CABE - Guidance on Tall Buildings (2007).
+Policy / Plan / Programme Main environmental / socio-economic objectives How the PPP affects, or is affected by the Fareham LPR (Historic England, 2015) Gathering evidence Application of evidence Strategic policies for the conservation of the historic environment Identifying inappropriate development Development Management Policies for the historic environment Site Allocations Planning across boundaries Cumulative impact Section 106 agreements Infrastructure Delivery Plans Supplementary Planning Documents (SPDs) Strategic Environmental Assessments (SEA)/ Sustainability Appraisals (SA) Neighborhood Plans enhancing their settings and encouraging walking, cycling and improvements to the public realm.
+The DPD should also aim to facilitate greater public engagement with the heritage protection system.
+DCMS The Historic Environment: A Force for Our Future (2001) Sets out how the historic environment holds the key to: an inspiring education resource; more attractive towns and cities; a prosperous and sustainable countryside; world class tourist attractions; and new jobs.
+The protection and enhancement of cultural heritage assets and their settings should be a key consideration for the DPD.
+English Heritage and CABE: Buildings in Context: New Development in Historic Areas (2002) Aims to stimulate a high standard of design when development takes place in historically sensitive contexts by showing 15 case studies in which achievement is far above the ordinary and trying to draw some lessons both about design and about the development and planning process, particularly regarding building in sensitive locations.
+Development in areas of sensitivity for their historic environment value should have due regard to this document.
+English Heritage and CABE: Guidance on Tall Buildings (2003) Provides advice and guidance on good practice in relation to tall buildings in the planning process and to highlight other related issues which need to be taken into account, i.e. where tall buildings would and would not be appropriate.
 Provision for tall buildings (if they are proposed) should have regard to this guidance document.
 ODPM Secure and Sustainable Buildings Act (2004) Amends the Building act, and others, with regard to sustainable construction practices and conservation of historic buildings.
 Also states the general nature of security provisions which should be in place at the construction stage and beyond.
-The protection and enhancement of cultural heritage assets and settings should be a key consideration for the Local Plan.
-English Heritage: Conservation Principles for the Sustainable Management of the Historic Environment (2008) This English Heritage (now Historic England) document sets out the framework for the sustainable management of the historic environment.
+The protection and enhancement of cultural heritage assets and settings should be a key consideration for the DPD.
+English Heritage: Conservation Principles for the Sustainable Management of the Historic Environment This English Heritage document sets out the framework for the sustainable management of the historic environment.
 This is presented under the following six headline 'principles': Principle 1: The historic environment is a shared resource Principle 2: Everyone should be able to participate in sustaining the historic environment Principle 3: Understanding the significance of places is vital Principle 4: Significant places should be managed to sustain their values Principle 5: Decisions about change must be reasonable, transparent and consistent Principle 6: Documenting and learning from decisions is essential.
-The Local Plan should seek to ensure that the principles set out in the document are reflected by new development.
-HOUSING Environment Bill 2019-2021 (Updated Jan 2020) The Environment Bill will put the environment at the centre of policy making.
-It will make sure that we have a cleaner, greener and more resilient country for the next generation.
-It includes details on: The Local Plan will need to take account of forthcoming changes to environmental policy. creating a new governance framework for the environment; a new direction for resources and waste management; improving air quality; securing our water services;
+The DPD should seek to ensure that the principles set out in the document are reflected by new development.